lagdo/jaxon-adminer/README.md

 =====================================================

 This package inserts a database admin dashboard into an existing PHP application.
-Thanks to the [Jaxon library](https://www.jaxon-php.org), it installs and runs in a page of the application, which can be loaded with an HTTP or an Ajax request.
+Thanks to the [Jaxon library](https://www.jaxon-php.org), it installs and runs in a page of the application.
 All its operations are performed with Ajax requests.

 It is based on [Adminer](https://www.adminer.org/en/), so it will provide the same features.